 After the device accepts an Erase Suspend command, the device enters the Erase Suspend mode.
-The system can read array data using the standard read timings, except that if it reads at an address within erase-suspended sectors, the device outputs status data.
+The system can read array data using the standard read timings, except that if it reads at an address within erasesuspended sectors, the device outputs status data.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
-See Erase Suspend/Erase Resume Commands" for more information on this mode.
-The system must issue the reset command to re-enable the device for reading array data if Q5 goes high, or while in the autoselect mode.
+See erase Suspend/Erase Resume Commands" for more information on this mode.
+The system must issue the reset command to re-enable the device for reading array data if Q5 goes high, or while in the "read silicon-ID" and "sector protect verify" mode.
 See the "Reset Command" section, next.